 Lab-Grown vs Natural Diamonds in South Africa: Complete Guide

 Lab-grown diamonds are physically, chemically, and optically identical to natural (mined) diamonds but cost 60-80% less.
 Both are real diamonds composed of pure carbon in a crystal lattice structure, graded by the same 4Cs (cut, clarity, colour, carat), and certified by GIA and IGI.
 The key differences are origin (laboratory vs earth), price (lab-grown is dramatically cheaper), and resale value (natural diamonds retain value better).
 In South Africa, leading dealers offering lab-grown options include Ralph Jacobs, Cape Diamonds, and Diamond Corporation SA.
-For natural diamonds at the best price, ProDiam offers unmatched value through direct SA mine sourcing.
+For natural diamonds, Prodiam offers strong value through direct SA mine sourcing.

 | Feature | Natural Diamond | Lab-Grown Diamond |